ikkhannn/Loan-status-prediction/readme.md

 ## DATA CLEANING AND PREPARATION
-The data contains alot of missing values.
+The data contains alot of missing values. <br />
-We will split the data by loan status type and then take mean of every column and fill those n/a values.
+We will split the data by loan status type and then take mean of every column and fill those n/a values.<br />
-Changed the column names.
+Changed the column names.<br />
-Applied n4 normalization.
+Applied n4 normalization.<br />
-Rounded values off.
+Rounded values off.<br />

 ## MODELLING
-The Algorithm which i have used is "decision trees".
+The Algorithm which i have used is "decision trees".<br />
-Splitted the data into 90 % training and 10 % testing.
+Splitted the data into 90 % training and 10 % testing.<br />
-This produced results with 92 % accuracy.
+This produced results with 92 % accuracy.<br />